Adimalathura: History

-Literally the name means '(coastal) village below the hill'.
+The name literally means '(coastal) village below the hill'.
 It was part of the neighbouring place called Pulluvila.
 Adimalathura is hardly 1 km in length and half km in width.
 It is bordered by the Karichal lake in the eastern side, the Chowara hills in the north, rocks vanishing into the Arabian sea in the south and west.
-It languishes under the green canopy formed by coconut palms.
-A marvellous sight from anywhere.
+It is under the green canopy formed by coconut palms.

 It is a traditionally Latin Catholic village and perhaps the only village with nearly 100% Christians.
 This village has two churches and two Schools- the parish church names after Our Lady of Fatima and the church at the far end of the village in the western side named after Our Lay of immaculate Conception.
 The School is named Louis Memorial UPS and St.Joseph LPS.

 The people are highly religious and take pride in being called the children of Our Lady.

 Traditionally people from this village belong to the fishing community, 99% of the population belong to the Christian church.